-We were invited by Caritas to design and facilitate a multi-stakeholder program on the future of pastoralism in the Marsabit region in northern Kenya.
+We were invited by Caritas Austria to design and facilitate a multi-stakeholder conference on the future of pastoralism in the Marsabit region in northern Kenya.

 The purpose of this conference was to share knowledge and practices on pastoralists’ livelihood, to discuss new possibilities and alternatives for the future.
 The aim was to identify feasible new ways of working together and inform a new approach that all involved stakeholders could take into their work and life.

 The process was divided in two phases.
 In November 2012 a small group traveled to six of the pastoralist communities in Marsabit.
 The field trip was to gather the wisdom and insights from tribal community members about past, present and future resilience practices.
 In each location a process was facilitated that allowed women, youth and men to reflect and share among themselves and then with the whole.
 The findings were gathered, summarised in a report and shared at the knowledge conference in January.

 In January 2013 45 diverse stakeholders gathered in Marsabit for a 4 day knowledge conference.
 One third of the participants were pastoralists themselves.
 Two representatives (one man and one woman) per ethnic group had been selected by the communities themselves during the field trip.
 The other participants were development workers of local and international NGOs, UN agencies, donor agencies who are working with pastoralists in Northern Kenya, scientists with research and practical experience in specific fields related to livelihood in arid and semi arid lands and government representatives – in total around 45 people.